Where to stay in Seoul

 The city centre of Seoul is the south of Jung Gu and the west parts of Dongdaemun Gu.
 The Gyeongbokgung Palance in the north and the Cultural Station Seoul in the south mark the edges of the city cenre.

-Why Stay In Hongdae
+Stay In Hongdae for nightlife and shopping

 Sort of the new, unofficial centre of Seoul, everything happens in Hongdae from the best shopping to the best bars and local restaurants.
 Street performers lining the main street and there are seating areas everywhere.
+There are lots of things to do here.

 Find everything from chain shops and boutiques to small market stalls selling cutesy phone cases and novelty socks (a big thing in Korea).

-All the fun museums are in Hongdae, like the Trick Eye Museum and Love Museum as well as many of the animal cafes like the Meerkat Café and Sheep Café.
+All the fun museums are in Hongdae, like the Trick Eye Museum and Love Museum as well as many of the animal cafés like the Meerkat Café and Sheep Café.

 K-beauty is a big deal, so prepare for all the county's skincare shops luring you in with free face masks.